syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Shape-Annotation.md

             //Set the fill color of the selected annotation using the shape annotation settings. selectedShapeAnnotation.Settings.FillColor = UIColor.Red;

-            //Set the minimum height for the selected annotation using the shape annotation settings. selectedShapeAnnotation.Settings.MinimumHeight = 20;

-            //Set the minimum width for the selected annotation using the shape annotation settings. selectedShapeAnnotation.Settings.MinimumWidth = 20;
+            //Set the minimum size for the selected annotation using the shape annotation settings. selectedShapeAnnotation.Settings.MinimumSize = new CGSize(20, 20);

             //Set the maximum width for the selected annotation using the shape annotation settings. selectedShapeAnnotation.Settings.MaximumWidth = 80;